RamseyInHouse/scut/README.md

 Feel free to experiment with or create test pages for utilities new and old.
 Use test pages to make sure that the utility you created works just as you dreamed it would.

 **Test pages are for experimentation and testing.
 They do not have to be pretty, authoritative, complete, or anything else.
-They exist only to aid development.**
+They exist only to aid development.** Test pages are ephemeral: any developer should feel free to modify existing tests.

 Test pages are compiled from [Handlebars](http://handlebarsjs.com/) templates using [Assemble](http://assemble.io).
 You should do the following: